-SACRAMENTO —Today, Assemblymember Roger Hernández (D –West Covina) announced that AB 1897 passed on the Senate Judiciary Committee on a 5-2 vote.
+SACRAMENTO —Today, Assemblymember Roger Hernández (D –West Covina) announced that AB 1897 passed the Assembly Floor on a 47-24 concurrence vote.
+The bill now moves to Governor Brown for his consideration.
 This Assembly Bill provides protections to temporary workers when companies use staffing agencies and other labor contractors to supply workers.

 “This bill has carried so much passion on both sides of the aisle this year, I have worked with various stakeholders to protect workers and above all the business community.
 I want to thank my colleagues for their support on this important measure.
 Currently, unscrupulous employers are utilizing the subcontracted model commonly known as ‘perma-temps’ to avoid accountability in the workplace.
 Many times, the employer and the staffing agencies are able to avoid responsibility to the worker, leaving the worker without any rights to hold either party accountable if a labor violation arises,” stated Hernández.

 AB 2706 Would Reduce Eligible but Uninsured Children